PALA TODAY – Wednesday 7/23/14 - National Hot Dog Day

 Sun 7p – “Rez Dub Reggae encore” – previously aired Rez Dub shows with Elijah – 60 min – recorded

 Sun 11p – “Juke in the Back” – an hour of 1940’s and 50’s Rhythm and Blues hosted by Matt the Cat – 60 min – recorded – from Pacifica network

-PALA COMMUNITY CALENDAR – the Community Events and Casino Corner portions of this newsletter can be heard three times daily on Rez Radio, at 7:25a, 12:25p (in Pala Today), and at 5:25p as the “Pala Community Calendar”.
-Submit items for PCC to email@example.com at least a week before the event.
+PALA COMMUNITY CALENDAR – the Community Events and Casino Corner portions of this newsletter can be heard three times daily Mon-Sun on Rez Radio, at 7:25a, 12:25p (in Pala Today M-F), and at 5:25p as the “Pala Community Calendar”.
+Submit items for PCC to firstname.lastname@example.org at least a week before the event.

-The 7th annual Honoring Traditions Powwow is August 22nd through the 24th at the arena by Pala Rey Youth Camp.
-For details, call 760 891 3551 or go to www.Facebook.com/PalaPW
+The 7th annual Honoring Traditions Powwow is August 22nd through the 24th at the arena by Pala Rey Youth Camp off Highway 76.
+On the evening of the 23rd there will be bird singing and dancing from 6 to 8 with a peon tournament at dusk.
+For details, call Skye at 760 891 3590 or go to www.Facebook.com/PalaPW

 Native basket weaving classes are held twice a month on Sundays at Pala Old Tribal Hall from 2-4p now through December.
 Call the Cupa Cultural Center for information, 760 891 3590